judyyhd/neuralDataScience_FinalProject/README.md

 - Analyze feature-specific pathways
 - Context-dependent connectivity

+## Final Report

+The complete analysis, results, and interpretations are documented in **`final_report.pdf`** in this repository.
+The report includes:
+- Detailed methodology for each analysis phase
+- Results and visualizations
+- Interpretation of cross-region information flow patterns
+- Discussion of visual cortex vs. hippocampus connectivity differences
+- Statistical analysis with confidence intervals

 ## Questions or Issues?

 1. Check the console output for error messages
 2. Verify all packages are installed correctly
 3. Make sure you have sufficient disk space for Allen SDK cache
-4. Review the project proposal for conceptual understanding
+4. Review the project proposal and final report for conceptual understanding

 ## Data Source